Santhoshi-Ravi/Organising-Hackathon-101-notes/README.md

 # Organising-Hackathon-101-notes
-This repository is the summary of the talk presented by Adiya Oberai at the MLH Hackcon conference which is a guide for the best practices for organising any hackathon.
+This repository is the summary of the talk presented by Aditya Oberai at the MLH Hackcon conference which is a guide for the best practices for organising any hackathon.

 ## Hacking Hackathon Organizing 101 - Notes
 #### Event organised by MLH